-- (To be evaluated by project guide + internal examiner + external examiner each for 30 marks and average shall be taken). - Project guide shall asses the candidate based on his/her involvement in the field work and preparation of dissertation.
-Marks allotment for the same shall be handed over to HOD in a sealed cover which will be transmitted to examiners. - Distribution of marks: Introduction with review of literature 3 Marks, Materials and methods 4 Marks, Result and discussion 12 Marks, Summary 2 Marks, References 3 Marks, Plates containing original photographs 6 Marks) - b.
-Brief oral presentation / Viva-voce (based on the contents of dissertation) 10 - V. Record
+- I. Field work and preparation of dissertation 20 Marks (To be evaluated by project guide\ + internal examiner\\ + external examiner\\ each for 20 marks and average shall be taken). - \ Project guide shall asses the candidate based on his/her involvement in the field work and preparation of dissertation.
+Marks allotment for the same shall be handed over to HOD in a sealed cover which will be transmitted to examiners. - \\ Distribution of marks: Introduction with review of literature 3 Marks, Materials and methods 3 Marks, Result and discussion 8 Marks, Summary 1 Mark, References 1 Mark, Plates containing original photographs 4 Marks) - II.
+Presentation by the candidate\ (PPT slides preferably or charts) (Preparation of PPT slides or charts 4 Marks, presentation 6 Marks) \Presentation to be done individually even if the project is carried out in team. - III.
+Viva-voce (Based on the contents of dissertations)